DylanAmadan/Hexamoi/README.md

 # Haxamoi

+## Captain's Log

+This is going to take a long fucking time, isn't it...
+- The features I want to implement yadayada, seems like I might be best to cut some fat and focus on a reskin.

 ## Description

 Language learning assistant allowing language learners to track progress and practice conversation at their level.
 This project leverages a fine-tuned Mistral 7B model and Django for web development, creating an interactive and engaging learning experience.